erin-bristow/simple-php-validator/README.md

 # simple-php-validator
-Bash script that executes the [PHP command line option](https://www.php.net/manual/en/features.commandline.options.php) `--syntax-check` on all files in a directory.
+Bash script that executes the [PHP command line option](https://www.php.net/manual/en/features.commandline.options.php) `--syntax-check` on all files in a directory and subdirectories.
 No need to exclude non-PHP files - the script takes care of that.
+Also automatically excludes the third-party `/vendor` directory.

 ## How to Use
 Verify that your current shell is using bash.